 More recent research interests have focused on investigations of the effects of antioxidant supplements on age related attenuation of the stress protein response as well as changes in this response in human breast cancer particularly with respect to the assembly of stress protein complexes in cell signal transduction.

-Recently we have begun investigating useful bioactivities of native Australian plants used traditionally by Aborigines in wound healing.
+Dr Jones has also recently focused on research involving investigating useful bioactivities of native Australian plants used traditionally by Aborigines in wound healing.

 BSc (Hons), PhD (Qld)

 - Stress proteins in human ageing and cancer.